Student Learning Outcomes: Frequently Asked Questions

 Performance Outcomes identify the level of expected performance and the percentage of majors expected to achieve that level.
 Most departments set initial Performance Outcomes at about 80% which leaves plenty of room for improvement.
 Departments should continue to increase Performance Outcomes until 90% or more of their majors meet the expected level of mastery.
 After 3 years in which 90% or more of students meet a Performance Outcome, academic departments should either measure the SLO in another assignment, setting, or class, or begin to measure a different SLO.

 11. How can the Student Learning Outcomes Assessment Plan and Report be used for both accountability and improvement purposes?

 The Student Learning Outcomes Assessment Plan and Report template was designed in 2010 with dual purposes in mind.
 The primary purpose is to document plans for assessing student learning and to encourage the use of assessment findings for improvements.
-The secondary purpose of the template is to document evidence of UNC Charlotte’s compliance with SACS Standard 126.96.36.199 (Student Learning Outcomes).
+The secondary purpose of the template is to document evidence of UNC Charlotte’s compliance with SACS Standard 8.2a (Student outcomes: educational programs) and 8.2b (Student outcomes: general education).
 The template contains all of the information needed by SACSCOC to determine compliance.